nuuuwan/news_lk3_data/README.md

 The Global Peace Ambassador and Spiritual Leader Gurudev Sri Sri Ravi Shankar arrived in Sri Lanka this afternoon (18), on a three-day visit.

-State Minister of Defence Premitha Bandara Tennakoon received the Spiritual Leader at the Bandaranaike International Airport (BIA) in Katunayake upon his arrival to Sri Lanka.
-Governor of Eastern Province Senthil Thondaman also joined State Minister on this occasion.
+State Minister of Defence Premitha Bandara Tennakoon received the Spiritual Leader at the Bandaranaike International Airport (BIA) in Katunayake upon his arrival in the island.
+Governor of Eastern Province Senthil Thondaman also joined the State Minister on this occasion.

-Gurudev will stay in Sri Lanka from May 18 to 20 and he will attend an event titled ‘Ekamuthuva:   An   Evening   of   Music,   Meditation   and   Wisdom’   held at   Taj Samudra on May 19.
+He will stay in Sri Lanka from May 18 to 20 and is slated to attend an event titled ‘Ekamuthuva:   An   Evening   of   Music,   Meditation   and   Wisdom’   to be held at Taj Samudra on May 19.

 Gurudev Sri Sri Ravi Shankar is an Indian yoga guru and a spiritual leader popularly known as a global humanitarian and peace envoy.
 He is the founder of ‘Transcendental Meditation’.